Baltoli/project-docs/notes/log.md

   (at least partially) what the problem with using multiple locks is (related to strict mode).
 * Wrote up findings for the strict / conditional mode stuff.
+* Starting to look at lock behaviour but have run into another parser issue (I think, anyway) - indirection seems to be be going wrong for me.
+* Another useful command would be to disable experiments in general (eon / eoff) so that TESLA can be rebuilt and installed easily if the experiment build is broken, without having to change code.

+## 15/1/2017

+* Added the experimental on / off flags that allow TESLA to be rebuilt and installed if the experiments are breaking the build.
+* Looked into the indirection issue from yesterday, which seems like it could be a known limitation - sent Jon a message asking for clarification.